Rick's Free Auto Repair Advice

 Copper anti seize brake grease

-Copper anti seize brake grease has limited application in brake jobx
+Copper anti seize brake grease has limited applications in brake jobs

 Copper anti-seize should never be used to lubricate caliper pins

-That’s right, many youtubers are dead wrong in copper anti-seizerecommending anti-seize for brakes.
+Several youtubers show copper anti seize being used to lubricate caliper slide pins.
+They’re dead wrong in copper anti-seizerecommending anti-seize for brakes.
 In fact, using anti-seize grease on your brakes can actually cause the problems you’re trying to avoid.

 Here’s why anti-seize grease is the wrong product to use on your brakes: